naruarjun/academic-resume/content/authors/admin/_index.md

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.

 P.S.
-The project section is a little below-par at the moment.
-I will edit in the coming few weeks whenever I get time.
+The project section is a little below-par at the moment as the content filtering feature is not working that well.
+I will fix it in the coming few weeks whenever I get time.
 Thanks for understanding.